-When a closed surface involves no charged particles or charged particles having zero net charge, the net electric flux is nil.
+When a closed surface involves no charged particles or charged particles having zero net charge, the net electric flux is zero.

 Application 4.1.
-Figure 4.5a shows three charged particles, each of 2q, located at points O, A and B. Determine the resultant force acting at particle A when q=e.
+The figure below on the left shows three charged particles, each of charge 2q, located at points O, A, and B. Determine the resultant force acting at particle A when q=e.